retypeapp/retype/roadmap.md

 +++ Planned :icon-unverified:

 - [x] :icon-shield-check: New `generator.directoryIndex.append` [project](/configuration/project.md) config.
-- [x] `generator.trailingSlash` project config to instruct whether to add a trailing `/` when constructing links.
+- [x] :icon-shield-check: New `generator.trailingSlash` project config to instruct whether to add a trailing `/` when constructing links.

 +++